 9-Centered parenting is a day by day, moment by moment experiential process of being engaged in your own Human Design experiment, and gradually observing the development of your child into a self-aware individual.

-Leela Swann-Herbert has been teaching Human Design mechanics for 9 years, and she was trained by Ra Uru Hu.
-She's currently in the 17th year of her experiment, and she brings a wealth of experience to her understanding of Human Design.
+Leela Swann-Herbert has been teaching Human Design mechanics since 2007.
+Trained by Ra Uru Hu, she began her experiment in 1999, and brings a wealth of experience to her understanding of Human Design.
+She is also an author of “Your Own Authority - A Beginners Guide to Human Design,” available from our eBook shop.

 It's an extraordinary thing to understand the nature of your child's design, I know this myself.
 It allows you to be free of all of the uncertainties and concerns that arise out of what it is to be a parent.